KokoIRC/koko/doc/CONTRIBUTION.md

 We welcome every kind of contribution including reporting bugs, suggesting new features, or uploading pull requests(will love this the most!).
-Also, this project is maintained by an open group, [Hachimitsu Busters(はちみつバスターズ)](http://hachibasu.github.io).
-If the group interests you, please feel free to contact us.

 ## What and how to do